How to Fire Someone Professionally: The Ultimate Guide With Scripts

 “The first step is to clearly document the reasons for the termination.
 This documentation should include any warnings or disciplinary actions that were given to the employee prior to termination.
 This documentation will be important in case of any legal issues that may arise.”

-So, you’ll want to have all the necessary documentation in front of you and prepare what you want to say according to that.
-Put together a thorough plan of what you’ll say (and in which manner) to the employee.
+So, you’ll want to have all the necessary documentation and prepare what you want to say.

 💡 Pumble Pro Tip

-Doing an official assessment isn’t something that comes easily for managers, especially if they are in charge of a remote team.
+Doing an official assessment isn’t something that comes easily for managers.
 To get the best tips on how to do it properly, check out this Pumble blog:

 Step #3: Make sure your decision is consistent with past behavior

 One of the most important steps in firing an employee is making sure you’re going by the book.
-Unlawful terminations can cost your company a pretty penny.
-We’re not talking about the cost of replacing an employee here — although employee turnover costs U.S. companies $1 trillion every year — but about a potential unlawful termination lawsuit.
+Unlawful terminations can cost your company a pretty penny, considering the potential for the employee to file an unlawful termination lawsuit.

 Moreover, you also have to ensure that the decision to terminate an employee is consistent with your past behavior